My name is Ryan Davey and I am an enthusiastic music fan born, raised, and residing in Toronto, Canada.

 Unfortunately, the album’s title proved true and the move to a purer dance sound cursed them to mixed results, with fans not embracing the new direction.
 The Curse of Blondie was the lowest charting album since their debut LP and relegated the band out of the spotlight within current music.
 Perhaps No Exit had succeeded due to the novelty of the reunion, but now it appeared Blondie was yesterday’s news, left to touring casinos and other smaller venues that catered to artists of yesteryear, even though not many older artists were still producing new, good music as regularly as Blondie.

-In 2008 they toured for the thirtieth anniversary of Parallel Lines, where I would see them for a second time, this time at Casino Rama.
+In 2008, Blondie toured for the thirtieth anniversary of Parallel Lines.
+I saw them for the second time, this time at Casino Rama, about a two hour drive north of Toronto.
 The casino was an awful venue to see a band like Blondie.
 Most of the audience didn’t seem to have any knowledge or interest in the music and many left during the full-album performance of Parallel Lines, which opened the show.
-Also, the room was large with grandstand seating that wasn’t curved, so the seating at the ends was well-removed from the stage and eliminated any sense of intimacy or ambience.
-Seeing the band struggle with that audience and room led to a very unsatisfying show.
+The room was large with grandstand seating that was not curved, so the seating at the ends was well-removed from the stage and eliminated any sense of intimacy or ambience.
+The stage was massive, dwarfing the band in a sea of space.
+Seeing them struggle with the audience and expansive space led to a very unsatisfying show.
 The band fought gamely to make something of it, but there were too many countervailing circumstances to overcome.
 As they returned for the encore most of the crowd was lined-up at the exits, prompting Debbie to call out, “Where are you going?
 Come back, the show isn’t over!”
-It was an ignominious sign of the band’s situation.
+It was an ignominious sign of the band’s state of affairs.

 BLondie16.jpg